cirosantilli/python-cheat/pip.md

 Manages package dependencies.

-`pip` looks by default for packages under pypi (aka the cheeseshop) located at: <https://pypi.python.org/pypi>
+`pip` looks by default for packages under PyPi (aka the cheeseshop) located at: <https://pypi.python.org/pypi>

 It is also possible to add custom servers, and even to install from source control protocols such as git directly.